Using chart properties

 Choose a shape for the markers using the Marker Shape property.

-If your chart is not connected to a legend, you'll see a label on the chart identifying each series, called a series label.
-This default behavior helps you to identify multiple series appearing on a chart.
+If your chart is not connected to a legend, you'll see a label on the chart identifying each series if you have more than one.
+This is called a series label, and this default behavior helps you to identify and distinguish between groups of data points.

-For example, if you have a measure named Target Sales, you'll see a corresponding label with the text Target Sales attached to one of the data points.
+For example, if you have a measure named Target Sales, you could see a corresponding label with the text Target Sales attached to one of the data points to distinguish it from the other series.

 To customize a series label (including its text), edit the properties of the series, click Text, and then click Series Label.

-You can display a label with each data point of a series in order to show the corresponding value.
-These can be set up in the Data Analysis Panel by following the steps in Setting up the visualization.
+You can display a label with each data point in order to show each corresponding value.
+These labels can be set up in the Data Analysis Panel by following the steps in Setting up the visualization.

 Chart properties also allow you to further customize the text, or to set up multiple labels: for example, one label on top of each bar to display its value, and another inside each bar displaying its percentage from a formula.